SophieDeBenedetto/blog/testing_elixir_with_mox.md

 config :github_client, api_client: ApiClientBehaviourMock
 ```

-We'll teach the `GithubClient` module to grab the correctly configured api client from the environment, instead of calling on `ApiClient` directly:
+We'll teach the `GithubClient` module to grab the correctly configured api client from the application environment, instead of calling on `ApiClient` directly:

 ```elixir